MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

       > [!NOTE]
       > Replace the value of "name" with your expected Azure AD app name.

-    * Add the following code under `provision` to configure Azure AD app with Azure AD app template in the step 1.
+    * Add the code under `provision` to configure Azure AD app with Azure AD app template in the step 1.

       ```
       - uses: aadApp/update